Stirling Range National Park

+There is also an eponymous locality, stretching across the shires of Cranbrook, Gnowangerup and Plantagenet, but the boundaries of the national park and the locality are not identical.

 Description

 It protects the Stirling Ranges, or Koikyennuruff, a range of mountains and hills over 65 km wide from west to east, stretching from the highway between Mount Barker and Cranbrook eastward past Gnowangerup.
 Notable features include Toolbrunup, Bluff Knoll – the tallest peak in the southwestern region – and a silhouette called The Sleeping Princess which is visible from the Porongurup Range.

 Popular recreational activities in the park include bushwalking, abseiling and gliding.
 Camping is permitted only in Moingup campsite within the park boundaries (fee applies).
 Other peaks which have tracks include Mt Trio, Talyuberlup Peak and Mt Magog.
 A premier walk known as The Stirling Ridge Walk is usually done over two days and includes Ellen Peak (the most easterly peak) and Bluff Knoll.

 History

 The traditional owners are the Mineng and Koreng groups of the Noongar peoples who have inhabited the region for tens of thousands of years.
 The Noongar know the range as Koi Kyenunu-ruff which means mist moving around the mountains.
 The area was important to Indigenous Australians with the surrounding lowlands providing many sources of food.
 The women gathered seeds, roots and fruit while men hunted kangaroos and other animals.

 The first European to sight the range was Matthew Flinders in January 1802 while he was exploring the southern coast of Australia.
 He named the range Mount Rugged.

 Ensign Dale explored the area in 1832 and climbed Toolbrunup.

 Stirling Range was named by the surveyor John Septimus Roe in 1835 after the Governor of the Swan River Colony, James Stirling, even though Stirling never actually visited the area.

 Sandalwood cutters established a track through the park in about 1848.
 European settlers arrived in the late 1800s initially around Amelup and farmed much of the surrounding areas.
 John Forrest climbed Toolbrunup in 1881 with Henry Samuel Ranford and made a cairn at the summit.